 From here we move on to the breaking and breathtaking track "Falling Off The Edge Of The World" which begins with a slow, quiet, and melodic playing, which gradually increases to a heavy riff that just explodes at 2:06 with Iommi's crazy riff.
 And again it's hard not to make the comparison to the energetic rhythm in the corresponding track from the previous album "Die Young".

 The song that seals the album "Over and Over" is a classic blues-rock track with long solos, the last of which lasts "Over and Over" until the end of the song.

-We do not have a bad word to say about this amazing album, which in our opinion did not get the appreciation it deserves, probably in light of the fact that it fell the shadow of the previous masterpiece as well as the slightly problematic production.
-The person who produced this amazing album is none other than the super producer Martin Birch, but in this case he was not at his peak in the face of the fact that at the time he was trying to get over his drug addiction.
+We do not have a bad word to say about this amazing album, which in our opinion did not get the appreciation it deserves, probably because it fell the shadow of the previous masterpiece as well as the slightly problematic production.
+The person who produced this amazing album is none other than the super producer Martin Birch, but in this case, he was not at his peak in the face of the fact that at the time he was trying to get over his drug addiction.

-Unfortunately this album was the band's second and final with vocalist Ronnie James Dio, until reunion a decade later in 1992 with the album Dehumanizer.
+Unfortunately, this album was the band's second and final with vocalist Ronnie James Dio, until reunion a decade later in 1992 with the album "Dehumanizer".
 Immediately after the release of the album, friction between the band members will arise over the fact that "Dio" received an offer from "Warner" to release a solo album.
-This friction will intensify during the mixes for the live album "Live Evil" and at it's peak Dio and drummer Vinnie Appice will leave the band and form with bassist Jimmy Bain (Dio's friend from "Rainbow"), and with then young and unknown guitarist - Vivian Campbell, the band "Dio".
+This friction will intensify during the mixes for the live album "Live Evil" and at its peak, Dio and drummer Vinnie Appice will leave the band and form the band "Dio", with bassist Jimmy Bain (Dio's friend from "Rainbow"), and with then young and unknown guitarist - Vivian Campbell.